A Visit to Bo Kaap, Cape Town

 .

 Want to get orientated with Bo Kaap?
-Take a downtown walking tour.
-It last 7 hours – you’ll get to see all of Cape Town’s downtown highlights including Bo Kaap.
+Take this downtown walking tour.

 I’ve stuck to photos of the houses but there is much more to the neighborhood.
 Many people come here to taste Cape Malay food which is excellent.
 Biesmiellah Restaurant has been recommended.
-You can also take cooking classes if you want to learn how to do Cape Malay cuisine on your own.
+You can also take cooking classes if you want to learn how to do Cape Malay cuisine on your own (we did it and it was a lot of fun).
 Finally, there is the Bo Kaap museum which is an excellent way to find out more about the people and history of the neighborhood.

 .